SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 console.log(`New message from ${message.from}: ${message.body}`)
 ```

-If you run `npm start`, you will see in the `dist` folder that Webpack transformed our Typescript code and also generated a sourcemap file.
+If we run `npm start`, you will see in the `dist` folder that Webpack transformed our Typescript code and also generated a sourcemap file.

 ## Adding React